ShopRunner/stork/docs/index.rst

 Welcome to stork's documentation!
 ====================================

-Make your libraries magically appear in Databricks.
+Command line helpers for Databricks!.

 What is stork?
 -----------------

-Stork is a tool to manage libraries in Databricks in an automated fashion.
+Stork is a tool to provide command line helpers for Databricks.
+One set of commands is for managing libraries in Databricks in an automated fashion.
 It allows you to move away from the point-and-click interface for your development work and for deploying production-level libraries for use in scheduled Databricks jobs.
+Another command allows you to create an interactive cluster that replicates the settings used on a job cluster.
 To learn more, check out :ref:`why`.

 .. _install: